phpeterson-usf/maketest/README.md

 ## Usage

 1. Remember to run the `maketest` commands from the `maketest/` directory
-1. You'll want to use the `make` flags `-s` (silent) and `-k` (keep going past errors).
+1. You may want to use the `make` flags `-s` (silent) and `-k` (keep going past errors).
 You can combine the flags, e.g. `make -ks`
 1. `maketest` expects to find `make` variables for `ORG` and `PROJECT` as they are shown in GitHub Classroom.
-You can specify these in one of three places, which are all equivalent:
+In this README I use examples from Spring 2020 class but you should substitute the `ORG` and `PROJECT` values for your class.
+You can specify these variables in one of three places, based on your preference
     1. On the command line
         <pre><code>make test -ks ORG=cs315-20s PROJECT=project02</code></pre>
     1. In the `Makefile` by editing the variables manually
-    1. In your shell environment, you can use the `-e` flag to tell `make` to get its variables from the environment
+    1. In your shell environment.
+You can use the `-e` flag to tell `make` to get its variables from the environment
-        <pre><code>export ORG=cs315-20s PROJECT=project02 STUDENTS="phpeterson-usf gdbenson"
+        <pre><code> export ORG=cs315-20s PROJECT=project02 STUDENTS="phpeterson-usf gdbenson"
         make -eks</code></pre>

 ### Usage for Students
-1. In addition to the `ORG` and `PROJECT` variables, students must define a `DIR` variable which contains the local filesystem path to your project, e.g. `/home/pi/project02-phpeterson`
+1. In addition to the `ORG` and `PROJECT` variables, students must define a `DIR` variable which contains the local filesystem path to your project
 1. To test your pre-existing repo (without cloning)
-    <pre><code>make -ks PROJECT=project02 DIR=/home/pi/project02-phpeterson</code></pre>
+    <pre><code>make -ks PROJECT=project04 DIR=../project04-phpeterson-usf</code></pre>
-1. That will build your project, run it with the given test cases, showing you pass/fail, and score vs. rubric
+1. You should see output which looks like this
+    <pre><code> build: ../project04-phpeterson-usf/
+      run: ../project04-phpeterson-usf/ PASS for: -f quadratic -a 2 4 8 16
+      run: ../project04-phpeterson-usf/ PASS for: -f fib_iter -a 20
+      run: ../project04-phpeterson-usf/ FAIL for: -f find_max -a 2 -4 28 16
+    score: ../project04-phpeterson-usf/ 10</code></pre>
 1. To test the project with a new/clean repo (as the instructor will), you can run the `clone` and `test` targets
-    <pre><code>make -ks clone test PROJECT=project02 ORG=cs315-20s STUDENTS=phpeterson</code></pre>
+    <pre><code>make -ks clone test PROJECT=project04 ORG=cs315-20s STUDENTS=phpeterson-usf</code></pre>

 ### Usage for Instructors
 1. In addition to the `ORG` and `PROJECT` variables, instructors must define `STUDENTS` which